sreenidhi-vr/QlarityAI/README.md

     {
       "id": "doc_12345",
       "score": 0.892,
-      "excerpt": "Attendance codes are used to track student attendance patterns..."
+      "excerpt": "Configuration settings are used to customize the system..."
     }
   ]
 }